-Sarah Lynch is an award winning Irish film composer who has scored soundtracks across a wide range of genres including Film, TV, and Games.
+Sarah Lynch is an award-winning film composer who has scored an array of films, TV series, documentaries, commercials and games.

 Upcoming projects of Sarah’s include the six-part TV series “The Vanishing Triangle” for Sundance Now and Virgin Media; “I am a Noise”, the feature-length documentary about world renowned musician Joan Baez (dir: Maeve O’ Boyle, Karen O’ Connor and Miri Navasky), and “Sound & Vision” (dir: Emma Foley of Pale Rebel Productions).